hannahhoward/a1atscript/README.md

 #### Why isn't everything packaged into one file?

 Google 'es6 module packaging'.
 I didn't want to transpile this down right away, because I don't know what you're compiling your ES6 code down to (System.js, AMD, CommonJS), so I just left the distributed code in native ES6 format.
 Unfortunately, there isn't a lot of clear information on the best way to concatenate a bunch of ES6 files down to a single file, so I'm leaving it as is for now.

+#### Wait a second, I thought AtScript was called TypeScript now

+It is.
+I've thought about renaming this T1000TypeScript... but I don't know who's using this.

 # That's It.
 Enjoy